xalgorithm/mytorrentbox/README.md

 ## Project Overview

-How to build a headless bittorrent box using a [Beaglebone Black](https://www.adafruit.com/products/1876) using the transmission-daemon web interface.
+This project covers how to build a headless bittorrent box using a [Beaglebone Black](https://www.adafruit.com/products/1876) and [Transmission](http://www.transmissionbt.com/) bittorrnet client, specifically utilizing the the transmission-daemon component as a web interface.
+These instructions also include a guide for replacing the default web interface for Transmission with [kettu](https://github.com/endor/kettu).

-Transmission will be configured to bind to two network interfaces.
-Since the Beaglebone only has a single Ethernet port, we will utilize an alias to support the second IP.

-One interface will serve the transmission web UI, and the other will connect to a VPN over which the actual bittorrent data will be transferred.
+A script bundled with this project handles opening up a VPN connection using the [OpenVPN](https://openvpn.net/) client.
+Transmission is configured to bind to the local IP address for its management web interface, and binds all bittorrent traffic to the VPN interface.
+All downloads will occurr over the VPN link.

-For the operating system we used the Debian 8.2 image found [here](http://beagleboard.org/latest-images).
+The operating system used is Debian 8.2 from the image found [here](http://beagleboard.org/latest-images).

-Download the file, decompress it, and write it to a micro SD card
 ## OS Installation

 Download the OS image: